 The Vasile Goldis Western University is recognised by the GMC.
 The ruling body registers graduates from courses that contain a minimum of 5,500 hours and last at least three years.

 Although the university offers student hostels as accommodation, we advise you to rent an apartment in Arad, as it is still an affordable option.
 Renting a flat will cost you between €180 and €220 per month.
 Other living expenses, including leisure activities, are about €430 per month.

 Speaking about leisure activities, the city of Arad doesn’t fall short of these.
 It has a vibrant nightlife, and daily activities include visiting museums, art galleries, cathedrals, and parks.

-Straddling the Mures River, Arad is an important cultural and industrial centre.
+Straddling the Mures River, Arad is an important cultural and industrial center.
 The city has had an eclectic history in the past thousand years, having been part of Wallachia, Hungary, the Ottoman Empire, and the Austro-Hungarian Empire.

 The city contains many historical buildings and monuments, mostly in neoclassical architecture.
-One of them is the local fortress, a complex star-shaped fortification, which played an important role in Hungarian independence from Austria.
+One of them is the local fortress, a complex star-shaped fortification which played an important role in Hungarian independence from Austria.

-In addition, Arad boasts 5 museums and 7 art galleries that show off vibrant collections of visual art and historical artefacts.
+In addition, Arad boasts 5 museums and 7 art galleries that show off vibrant collections of visual art and historical artifacts.
 The city's cultural life is further enriched by the local state theatre and its annual festivals of classical and underground theatrical productions.
 Last but not least, the local philharmonic orchestra and choir satisfy any longing for concert music.